CodePushGo/website/src/content/blog/en/in-app-purchases-capacitor.md

 - Detailed analytics
 -Scalability

-By using the Capacitor Purchases plugin with RevenueCat, developers can save time and effort when implementing in-app subscriptions and purchases in their mobile apps, and provide additional features that can help to improve the user experience and increase revenue.
+By using the React Native Purchases plugin with RevenueCat, developers can save time and effort when implementing in-app subscriptions and purchases in their mobile apps, and provide additional features that can help to improve the user experience and increase revenue.

-Using Capacitor Purchases plugin and RevenueCat, developers can easily manage and track in-app subscriptions and purchases, validate receipts, and manage users across multiple platforms.
+Using React Native Purchases plugin and RevenueCat, developers can easily manage and track in-app subscriptions and purchases, validate receipts, and manage users across multiple platforms.
 It also allows creating custom pricing models and get detailed analytics to improve the performance and revenue.

 ## Installation

-Be sure to use the latest version of Capacitor and the Capacitor Purchases plugin.
-You can check the latest version of Capacitor and the Capacitor Purchases plugin on the Capacitor website.
+Be sure to use the latest version of React Native and the React Native Purchases plugin.
+You can check the latest version of React Native and the React Native Purchases plugin on the React Native website.

-To install the Capacitor Purchases plugin, run the following command:
+To install the React Native Purchases plugin, run the following command:
 `npm i @capgo/capacitor-purchases`
 add the plugin to your app native code
 `npx cap sync`